cskokgibbs/GLM-Prior/README.md

+# GLM-Prior:
-# GLM-Prior: a transformer-based nucleotide sequence classification model for inference of prior-knowledge GRNs.
+a transformer-based nucleotide sequence classification approach for inferring biologically informed prior-knowledge
 -----------

 This repository and its references contain the models, data, and scripts used to perform the experiments in the